orientechnologies/orientdb-docs/SQL-Move-Vertex.md

 SQL - MOVE VERTEX

-This command moves a Vertex into another class or cluster.
+This command moves one or more Vertices into another class or cluster.
+The new vertices will have a new identity ([RID](Concepts.md)).
+The command takes care of updating all the edges to point to the new vertices.
+If a cluster is specified as target and OrientDB is running distributed, then the vertices will be moved to the servers owner of the target cluster.

 ## Syntax